How many lessons will you need to accomplish what exactly?

 (Scroll upwards and refer to the confidentiality agreement section)

-I'm located in New Westminster, BC, and yes, the studio
+I'm located in Burnaby, BC, and yes, the studio

 is complete with microphones.
 I refrain from leaving my